OR gate: Analytical representation

+OR gates with many inputs

+OR gates with multiple inputs are designated with the same symbol, with more lines leading in.
+While direct implementations with more than three inputs are possible in logic families like CMOS, these are inefficient.
+More efficient implementations use a cascade of NOR and NAND gates, as shown in the picture below.

 Alternatives

 If no specific OR gates are available, one can be made from NAND or NOR gates in the configuration shown in the image below.
 Any logic gate can be made from a combination of NAND or NOR gates.

 Wired-OR

 With active low open collector logic outputs, as used for control signals in many circuits, an OR function can be produced by wiring together several outputs.
 This arrangement is called a wired OR.
 This implementation of an OR function typically is also found in integrated circuits of N or P-type only transistor processes.